 So what does the term “Diving Service” mean anyway?
 Literally it is a “Service of God”, a service where God is the actor and we are the recipients.
 He calls, he cleanses, he feeds, etc. He calls the church to come to him and be reminded of his goodness.
-It is a time of the week that is set apart by the command of God wherein the body of Christ is worshipping and being ministered to in the kingdom of God.
-Reformed worship is different from the contemporary evangelical scene of worship that exists in many (though not all) churches today.
+It is a time of the … Continue reading What is the Divine Service?

 In the last post I wrote about that prior to Calvin in Geneva there was William Farel.
 Farel was instrumental in cleansing Geneva from all the remaining superstitious traditions of Rome but he wasn’t equipped to be the person to replace their forms of worship.
-Calvin, however, was equipped and in a very methodical and thoughtful manner put together a liturgy and Order of Worship that would remain influential for the Reformed tradition for centuries.
-In this post I will show that while Calvin wanted to return to a historic pure form of worship he was still a pastor that was mindful of the fragile souls in his ministry. (more…)
+Calvin, however, was equipped and in a very methodical and … Continue reading Calvin’s Geneva – Calvin’s Thought to the Liturgy and the Order of Worship

 Liturgy and worship is something that always draws controversy.
 Bring up the discussion of liturgy and worship with two people and you will have two opinions.
 Include in that discussion a congregation and the conversation just became unmanageable.
 Sometimes members of a Reformed church will simply claim “RPW”, as if that settles the discussion.
 The … Continue reading Calvin and the Church of Geneva

 The words of God are clear and distinct, "Obedience is better than sacrifice."
 "In vain do they worship me, teaching for doctrines the commandments of men," (1 Sam.
 15:22; Matt.
 15:9).
 Every addition to his word, especially in this matter, is a lie.
 Mere "will worship" (ethelothreeskeia) is vanity.
 This is the decision, and when … Continue reading Obedience Over Sacrifice